Insulin Resistance: 10 Ways To Stabilize Blood Sugar

 9. Use Anti-Inflammatory Nutrients

-As you’ve learned earlier, reducing inflammation is essential to support stabilizing your blood sugar, improving insulin sensitivity, and preventing prediabetes and diabetes.
+As you’ve learned earlier, reducing inflammation is essential to stabilizing your blood sugar, improving insulin sensitivity, and preventing prediabetes and diabetes.
 There are some key anti-inflammatory nutrients that are important for supporting proper cellular health and insulin sensitivity.

 Omega-3 Fatty Acids